 A CBCF is specified in 3GPP in 3GPP TS 23.041 [6] and can be used for broadcasting messages in the MSGin5G message format to UE B devices and in separate messages in a non-3GPP message format to UE D devices.
 Even though the CBCF is shown in figure A-2 as a Service Producer network function, it has no service-based interface.
 This interface could be specified in stage 2 or ATIS-0700008.v002 [12] could be referred to.

-The SMSF is specified in 3GPP TS 23.501 [Xy] and its services can be invoked by the MSGF to send a message as SMS to UE C.
+The SMSF is specified in 3GPP TS 23.501 [14] and its services can be invoked by the MSGF to send a message as SMS to UE C.

 Messages towards UE D devices are sent from the MSGF in MSGin5G format to the MGWF and are converted by the MGWF into a non-3GPP message format and also distributed by the MSGF.
 An APP Server can be used to create messages in the MSGin5G format and the APP Server may receive messages from UE A or UE D. These messages are routed to the MSGF for further distribution to UEs of type UE B, UE C or UE D.